 - 2.4.2.1.
 Elective abortions and related services - 2.4.2.2.
 Elective cosmetic surgery - 2.4.2.3.
 Services for treatment of infertility - 2.4.2.4.
-Hospice benefits - 2.4.2.5.
-Reversal of sterilization procedures, sex change operations, and non-prescription contraceptive supplies - 2.4.2.6.
-Acupuncture - 2.4.2.7.
-Naturopath services (the use of natural or alternative treatments) - 2.4.2.8.
+Reversal of sterilization procedures, sex change operations, and non-prescription contraceptive supplies - 2.4.2.5.
+Acupuncture - 2.4.2.6.
+Naturopath services (the use of natural or alternative treatments) - 2.4.2.7.
 Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or the ICO